List of FBI characters: Jubal Valentine

 Assistant Special Agent in Charge (ASAC) Jubal Valentine is the second-in-command of the New York field office.
 He mostly coordinates the activities and movements of analysts and field agents from the Joint Operations Command (JOC) room in 26 Fed with many of the techs there either calling him by his first name or "Boss" and "Sir".
 Jubal usually stays behind at the field office to run operations, even briefing the team on their latest case while also giving information to the field agents and motivating the techs at the JOC to find information regarding a current case while also dispatching the field agents to locations concerning a potential lead via an earpiece he wears but he has been out in the field several times to assist with undercover stings. and operations while even participating in a raid and hostage negotiations.
 He trusts his agents implicitly and gives them the benefit of the doubt that they will rely on their training and good judgement.

 Jubal's father worked for the United States Embassy in Moscow during the 1980s with Jubal living there from the ages of 12 to 14, presumably during 1986 to 1988.

-Jubal is also a recovering alcoholic but has been completely sober for years, often attending Alcoholic Anonymous meetings.
+Jubal is also a recovering alcoholic but was completely sober for years, often attending Alcoholic Anonymous meetings.
 As revealed in the FBI Season 3 episode, "Unreasonable Doubt", when his girlfriend at the time, Rina Trenholm told him she didn't want to be his mistress with Jubal also reluctant to tell his wife about her, the two broke up.
 This prompted Jubal to get wasted that night and ended with him blacking out.
 Upon awakening the next morning, Jubal discovered that he was in his car in his driveway, behind the wheel, unable to remember how he'd even gotten there.
 He also found a huge dent on the car along with a lot of blood.
 Due to the fact no hit and runs had been reported, he came to suspect that it had been an animal and this incident was what prompted him to begin AA meetings and presumably get sober.
-Jubal remained sober until the FBI Season 5 episode, "Breakdown" where following a medical crisis concerning his son, Tyler, he temporarily relapsed, drinking once again although he later stopped and began attending an A.A. meeting.
+Jubal remained sober for nearly ten years up until the FBI Season 5 episode, "Breakdown" where following a medical crisis concerning his son, Tyler, he temporarily relapsed, drinking once again although he later stopped and was seen going to an A.A. meeting.

 He has even assisted others in fighting their own addictions and currently serves as a sponsor to Morris Kalu.
 When Kalu was taken hostage while working as an undercover informant to stop drugs from hitting the streets of New York in the FBI Season 1 episode, "Conflict of Interest", Jubal saved Kalu's life by shooting dead Tayo, the man holding Kalu hostage.